 I hope you have not deleted your classification model.
 If your model yields high accuracy in face classification, you might already have a good Feature Extractor for free.
-That being said, if you remove the fully connected/linear layer, this leaves you with a CNN that "can" (probably can should be more accurate here) generate discriminative face embeddings given arbitrary face images.
+That being said, if you remove the fully connected/linear layer, this leaves you with a CNN that "can" (probably can should be more accurate here) generate discriminative face embeddings, given arbitrary face images.

-5.1.1 Feature extractor + distance calculator
+5.1.1 An architectural design suggestion